mramshaw/ML_with_Missing_Data/README.md

 It looks like the only problems areas are columns 1, 2, 3, 4 and 5.

+According to the tutorial, it is standard practice in Python (specifically Pandas, NumPy and Scikit-Learn) to mark missing values as NaN.

-Check for missing values before any data munging:
+Frstly, check for missing values before doing any data munging:

 ```bash
 Number of missing fields (original)